-Student Y Report Student Z Students submit their complete Students receive After the Groups work to their peers in order to receive feedback on: feedback on their paper from process is completed were purposefully -Grammar -Vocabulary the members of their group via students are given two more arranged to -Content forum. days (weekend) make sure -General impression to review their that there was at least At the same time students should read their peer work and give them paper again and make the one student feedback via forum. final editing. with a better writing level.
+Student Y Report Student Z Students submit their complete Students receive After the work to their peers in order to feedback on process is Groups receive feedback on: their paper from completed were -Grammar the members of students are purposefully -Vocabulary their group via given two more arranged to -Content forum. days (weekend) make sure -General impression to review their that there At the same time students should paper again was at least read their peer work and give them and make the one student feedback via forum. final editing. with a better writing level.